samiBendou/space3/CONTRIBUTING.md

 * Must pass unit tests
 * Use package only if necessary

-Before starting, ensure following the rules in the basics concepts section of [meca3 Getting Started](https://github.com/samiBendou/meca3/wiki/Getting-Started).
+Before starting, ensure following the rules in the basics concepts section of [space3 introduction]().

 ### Coding style